adammurdoch/kotlin-tools/base-plugins/README.md

   - Bundle native launcher for each platform in the plugins.
 - Add a settings plugin that add the maven repo and plugin dependencies to the root project.
 - Add some kind `assembleDebug` task to build a single dev target.
-- Add jvm library convention plugin and use for `downloads` project.
-  - Generate module-info with requires.
-- Add plugin convention plugin and use for plugins projects.
 - Add functional tests for plugins.
   - Customisation
 - Generate windows launcher script for JVM applications.